 Harry Abotomey

-Henry “Harry” Abotomey, also known as “Harry the Prophet,” was born in 1876 in New South Wales, the son of Beshara and Labeebe Abotomey, of Syrian descent.
+Henry “Harry” Abotomey, also known as “Harry the Prophet,” was born in 1876 at Mt.
+Lebanon in the Syrian Arab Republic, the son of Beshara and Labeebe Abotomey.
 He married Christina Mary Ryder at White Cliffs in 1900, they had two sons.

 Abotomey was an opal buyer, first at White Cliffs where he gained a reputation for paying high prices for quality black opal.
 He moved to Lightning Ridge in 1909, travelling frequently between the fields and Sydney.
 At the Ridge he purchased stones from miners including Jack Murray and Fred Bodel, sometimes paying what were then considered exceptional prices.